Victor Banerjee

-Victor Banerjee (born 15 October 1946) is an Indian actor who appears in English, Hindi, Bengali and Assamese language films.
-He has worked with directors such as Roman Polanski, James Ivory, Sir David Lean, Jerry London, Ronald Neame, Satyajit Ray, Mrinal Sen, Shyam Benegal, and Montazur Rahman Akbar.
+Victor Banerjee (/bn/; born 15 October 1946) is an Indian actor who has appeared in nearly 100 films in English, Hindi, Bengali, and Assamese cinema.
+He has worked with directors such as Roman Polanski, James Ivory, Sir David Lean, Jerry London, Ronald Neame, Satyajit Ray, Mrinal Sen and Shyam Benegal.
 He won the National Film Award for Best Supporting Actor for the film Ghare Baire.
-He was awarded the Padma Bhushan, India's third highest civilian award, in 2022 for his contribution to cinema by the Indian Government in the field of art.
+He was awarded the Padma Bhushan, India's third highest civilian award, in 2022 for his contribution to cinema by the Indian Government.

 Personal life

 While in Calcutta, Banerjee performed in plays.
 He also performed during his time in Bombay.

-He has a daughter who was a VFX supervisor for 16 years.

 Art aficionado

-Banerjee established The Calcutta Art Gallery in the late 1970s which was the first commercial art gallery in the city.
+Banerjee established The Calcutta Art Gallery in the late 1970s.
+It claims to be the first commercial art gallery in the city.

 Film career

 In 1984, Banerjee portrayed Dr. Aziz Ahmed in David Lean's film of A Passage to India, bringing him to the attention of western audiences.
-He was nominated for a BAFTA Award for the role in 1986, and won the Evening Standard British Film Award and NBR Award (National Board Review, USA) for it.
-In April 1985, Banerjee received the "Show-a-Rama Award" from the Motion Picture Association of America as "New International Star."

 He acted in Merchant Ivory Productions Hullabaloo Over Georgie and Bonnie's Pictures, Satyajit Ray's Shatranj Ke Khilari and Ghare Baire and in Mrinal Sen's Mahaprithivi.
-On the set of Gunday starring Priyanka Chopra, Banerjee has said that he feels "all work is a challenge and therefore fun."

-He was also cast in the critically acclaimed role of God in the 1988 production of the York Mystery Plays, by director Steven Pimlott.
+He played role of God in the 1988 production of the York Mystery Plays, directed by Steven Pimlott.
 He was the first Asian to play a lead role in British Theatre.